inouiw/capacitor-native-google-one-tap-signin/README.md

 Wraps the native android, iOS and JavaScript Google Identity Services api for ionic capacitor apps.

 ### Features
-- Auto sign-in returning users (that you did not sign out).
-No user action needed but shows a status UI for a few seconds.*
+- Automatically signs in returning users (unless signed out).
+No user action is required, but a status UI is displayed briefly, except on iOS.*
 - New users can sign-up with one tap.
 - After sign-out users can sign-in with one tap.
 - You can attach a handler to your own custom sign-in button.

-&ast; To avoid any UI, you could create your own authentication cookie.
-Send the google idToken to your server, verify it, create a JWT and return it as cookie.
+&ast; For ios, the GoogleSignIn library stores and loads the AuthSession with idToken in the keychain until signed-out.
+To avoid any UI for Android and Web, you could create your own authentication cookie.
+To create your own auth cookie, send the google idToken to your server, verify it, create a JWT and return it as cookie.
 When the user returns, just verify your JWT cookie.

 This GoogleSignIn library intends to provide the best google authentication experience for each platform.